AceVinicius/15-Puzzle/README.md

 $ ./15puzzle
 ```

-Pictures can be changed or added puting the .bmp in "Pictures" folder and
+Pictures can be changed or added adding the .bmp file in "Pictures" folder and
 adding it`s name as an argument in ./15puzzle [ image-name ]